What is familial GIST?

 How common is familial GIST?

 Overall, GIST is diagnosed in about 4,000 to 5,000 people in the United States each year.
 However, familial GIST is rare.
-There are fewer than 50 known families who have multiple family members who develop GIST across the globe.
+There are an estimated 50 to 100 known families who have multiple family members who develop GIST across the globe.
 However, as researchers continue to learn more about GIST and familial GIST, it is possible this number may increase.

 How is familial GIST diagnosed?